Pashalik of Yanina: History

-Russo-Turkish War (1787–1792)
+Rise

 Taking advantage of another Russo-Turkish War starting in 1787, Ali annexed the regions of Konitsa (in the Sanjak of Ioannina), and Libohovë, Përmet and Tepelenë (from the Sanjak of Avlona) to the Pashalik during the years 1789 to 1791.
 During this period, he also purchased Arta, giving the Pashalik access to the shores of the Ionian Sea via the Gulf of Arta.
 In 1789, the Aromanian town of Moscopole, within the Sanjak of Elbasan, was sacked and destroyed.
 Also in 1789, Ali first invaded the semi-independent Souliote Confederacy to the west of the Sanjak of Ioannina, following their mobilisation of 2,200 Souliotes in March 1789 against the Pashalik and the Muslims of Rumelia.
 A second campaign against the Souliotes took place in 1790.
 During these two campaigns, the Pashalik captured some Parasouli settlements, but ultimately was repulsed from the core Souli region.

 Starting in 1788, Ali had attempted to take control of the Sanjak of Karli-Eli, finally invading in October 1789.
 The Ottoman government reacted by granting the entire sanjak of Karli-Eli (minus the voevodalik of Missolonghi) as a personal hass to Mihrişah Valide Sultan, the mother of Sultan Selim III, which prevented Ali Pasha from annexing the territory.
 The Sanjak was eventually taken in 1806, following the death of Mihrişah the previous year.

-Continued war against Souli (1792–1793)

 Following the end of the Russo-Turkish War in 1792, Ali ceased his expansions in order to avoid repercussions from Sultan Selim III.
 Additionally, his forces took part formally on the side of the Porte in a campaign against Shkodër in 1793.
 Despite the conclusion of the Russo-Turkish War and the expansion of his territories, the Pashalik's defeat against the Souliotes resulted in Ali's obsession with capturing the Confederacy.
 He launched another campaign in July 1792, dispatching 8,000-10,000 Albanians from the Pashalik to take the territory, with the Souliotes raising 1,300 men, but were defeated again.
 A peace agreement was made, with prisoners and hostages being exchanged and Parasouli villages captured in the previous two years being returned to the Souliotes.

 During the Yanina-Souli conflict, the Himariotes had supported the Souliotes.
 In revenge, Ali Pasha led a raid against the town of Himara in 1797, and more than 6,000 civilians were slaughtered.